telefonicaid/iotagent-node-lib/README.md

 ![General ](https://raw.github.com/dmoranj/iotagent-node-lib/develop/img/iotAgentLib.png "Architecture Overview")

+### The TimeInstant attribute

+The IoT Agent manages the existence of a special timestamp attribute in the device to entity mapping: **TimeInstant**.
+This attribute appears in two different parts of the entity:

+* As a metadata of an attribute **TimeInstant** indicates the real timestamp where the value for that measure was registered.
+This timestamp will be provided to the IoTAgent in a protocol-specific way (check your particular IoTAgent for the details).

+* As an attribute of the entity, **TimeInstant** indicates the timestamp of the last measure received from the device.

+If no information about the measure timestamp is received by the IoTAgent, it will use the arrival time of the measure to generate a `TimeInstant` for both the entity and the attribute's metadata.

+Take into account that:
+* the timestamp of different attributes of the same measure may not be equal.
+* the arrival time and the measure timestamp will not be the same in the general case.

+E.g.: in the case of a device that can take measures every hour of both temperature and humidity and sends the data once every day, at midnight, the `TimeInstant` reported for each measure will be the hour when that measure took place (e.g. 4:00 PM), while all the measures will have an arrival time around midnight.
+If no timestamps were reported with the measures, the `TimeInstant` attribute would take those values around midnight.

+This functionality can be turned on and off through the use of the `timestamp` configuration flag (described in the configuration).

 ### Implementation decisions
 Given the aforementioned requirements, there are some aspects of the implementation that were chosen, and are particularly under consideration: